mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 by browsers and servers,
 but we will see instances
-where we want to use these headers ourselves so it's good to know they exist.
+where we want to use these headers ourselves so it’s good to know they exist.

 ## Serving A Response

-It's time to discuss Django!
+It’s time to discuss Django!
 We now have a rough idea
 of what browsers do.
 A browser sends an HTTP request